flutter/website/animations/staggered-animations/index.md

 }
 {% endprettify %}

+### Stateful widget: StaggerDemo

-The stateful widget creates the controller, plays the animation, and builds the non-animating portion of the widget tree.
+The stateful widget, StaggerDemo, creates the AnimationController (the one who rules them all), specifying a 2000 ms duration.
+It plays the animation, and builds the non-animating portion of the widget tree.
-The animation is kicked off when a "hit" gesture is detected anywhere in the screen.
-The animation runs forwards, then backwards.
+The animation begins when a tap is detected in the screen.

-The code for the stateful widget, StaggerDemo:
+The animation runs forward, then backward.

 <!-- skip -->
 {% prettify dart %}